Written by Cortlyn Adams & Jessica Dastous

 Best Locations for Your Elopement in Mt Rainier National Park

-Have I convinced you that Mt Rainier might just be the best location for your adventurous elopement?
-Well, if you’re still on the fence about this beautiful Washington treasure, then maybe a quick breakdown of some of my all-time favorite locations will do the trick!
+Have we convinced you that Mt Rainier might just be the best location for your adventurous elopement?
+Well, if you’re still on the fence about this beautiful Washington treasure, then maybe a quick breakdown of some of our all-time favorite locations will do the trick!

 At a fire lookout

 If you’re wanting epic views at your adventure elopement, then a fire lookout might just be the perfect location for you.
 Following the devastating series of forest fires in 1910 that swept across Idaho, Montana and Washington, early fire protection became a priority to the Forest Service.
-That is when fire lookouts began to be built across the country to help with forest fire detection.
+This is when fire lookouts started to be built across the country to help with forest fire detection.
 Because of the high location of these fire lookouts, the views from these mountain tops stretch as far and wide as your eyes can see!
-See some of my favorite fire lookout adventures below:
+See some of our favorite fire lookout adventures below:

 Deep in the forest with the giant pines

-Up until about 3,0000 feet of elevation, the Mt Rainier National Park’s ancient, lowland forests feature giant trees that reach over 200-feet into the air.
+Up until about 3,0000 feet of elevation, Mt Rainier National Park’s ancient, lowland forests feature giant trees that reach over 200-feet into the air.
 How do you feel about having a forest of giants as your elopement witnesses?
-Sign me up!
+Sign us up!

 Along an alpine lake

-Alpine lakes are some of the most serene places I’ve ever been.
+Alpine lakes are some of the most serene places we’ve ever been.
 The stillness of the water can create a glassy reflection, making a stunning elopement backdrop.

 At an epic overlook

-I feel like this option doesn’t even need an explanation!
-There are so many overlook points throughout Mt Rainier National Park for your elopement that are easily accessible and so beautiful.
+We feel like this option doesn’t even need an explanation!
+There are so many overlook points throughout Mt Rainier National Park that are easily accessible and so beautiful.
 Want to see some examples?
-Check out this Mt Rainier elopement, featuring some stunning overlook backdrops!

 Outside of an a-frame cabin